ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 - [Adding alt text content for images produced by knittR](https://posit.co/blog/knitr-fig-alt/)
 - [AccessRMD is the package to improve accessibility of RMD files](https://cran.r-project.org/web/packages/accessrmd/accessrmd.pdf)

+Improving accessibility in Jupyter notebooks is an ongoing process that involves attention to both the structural aspects of the content and the interactive elements within the notebooks.
+It's important to prioritize accessibility to ensure that your content is inclusive and usable by a broad audience.